alok87/dockerex/README.md

 	ping -c 5 accounts.myproduct.local ========> resolves to 127.0.0.1 :(
 	curl accounts.myproduct.local =============> resolves locally not to the other container :(  how to do that?
 ```

+* This works `curl -x http://router:80 -L http://accounts.myproduct.local` from calendar container.
+How can this work `curl http://accounts.myproduct.local` from calendar container.